Women's and Gender Studies Program

 Always taken as a Senior during Spring semester

-Four electives from a variety of departments are required and can be tailored to your own interests.
+Four electives (12 or more credits) from a variety of departments are required and can be tailored to your own interests.

-- No more than two electives can be courses within the same department.
+- No more than two electives (6 credits) can be courses within the same department.

 Note: Many courses that count for the minor are cross-listed with other departments.
 To avoid having to select an alternative course, you can select the department from which you wish to register the course.
 For example, if you have three additional courses from the Sociology department, one may be cross-referenced with the Communications department; therefore, you would register for it as a COMM course rather than an SOCY course.